-This is a brief explanation of how we constructed the Human Rights Measurement Initiative (HRMI)'s civil and political rights metrics (the blue ones on the radar charts).
-This is a new methodology developed by researchers at the University of Georgia and Motu Economic and Public Policy Research.
-For more indepth information, please see Section 2.
+This is a brief explanation of how we constructed the Human Rights Measurement Initiative (HRMI)'s civil and political rights metrics.
+This is a methodology developed specifically for HRMI by researchers at the University of Georgia and Motu Economic and Public Policy Research.
+For more in-depth information, please see Section 2.